hdzierz/Report_BAF/untitled.md

 # Progress Towards Impact

-- Increased awareness of the importance of data and its efficient management to PFR
+- The largest impct of this project is the enhancement of communicatio between the research community and IKS.
+Particulalry the travel to North Carolina brought these two groups much closer together.
+A good sign was that Eric Burgeneo brought milestone 7 to the project which will make a big diference to how computational research ins done at PFR.
-- Agreeing on, and formalising. the principles and messages constitutes a major step forward.
+- WE also achieved an increased awareness of the importance of data and its efficient management to PFR.
+This item is hard to prove.
+WE have to rely on th feedback we get from the reearch community which has only been positive so far.
-- It is now possible to work with clear purpose towards implementing these guiding principles
+- Agreeing on, and formalising the principles and messages constitutes a major step forward.
-- Data can be transferred to/form PFR servers at much higher rates with Globus and powerPlant
+- Following these pribicples will make it now possible to work with clear purpose towards implementing these guiding principles.
-- iRODS capabilities and be tested
+- The implementation of a Globus hub as well as powerPlant SE allows now to transfer data to/form PFR servers at much higher rates as from a user's desktop (up to 10-15MB/sec instead of 200-300KB/s).
-- Metalnx metadata templates can be created
+- An iRODS instance has been created for better data management.
+We obtained hmhm of capabilities by dollborating with NeSI
-- Data can be catalogued in iRODS for testing
+- With the einstallation of Metalnx we can now creae metadata templates.
+These templates will help PFR to collect meta data for different disciplines.
 - The testing phase for iRODS data cataloguing, metadata templating, and Globus data transfers is complete.
 - The impact of the completion of this milestone will be a searchable metadata catalogue of powerPlant _input_ data.
 This has progressed as far as the proof-of-concept (see the [milestone 5.2 report](https://github.com/PlantandFoodResearch/BetterAnalysisFaster/tree/master/doc/milestones/milestone5/milestone_5.2_report.md)).

-**What is the impact?**
+- A Best practice platform has been developed (bestprctices.pfr.co.nz) which can be dynamically extended.

-Both sub-milestones have the potential to change the way Science is done, not just at PFR but also in the wider scientific community.
+- The integrationBoth sub-milestones have the potential to change the way Science is done, not just at PFR but also in the wider scientific community.
 Reproducibility is a hard problem to solve in computational science, particularly in a world with faster moving targets in terms of software delivery.
 By suggesting a working model that successfully contributes to simplify the problem, PFR would be in a leading position in the global community.

 **Milestone 7**